extremeandy/CombinatoryFilters/README.md

 ### `Map` usage

 In this example, we reduce the range of the leaf node filters by increasing the lower bound by `1` and decreasing the upper bound by `1`.
-The structure of all the `And`, `Or` and `Invert` operations remains unchanged.
+The structure of all the `All`, `Any` and `Invert` operations remains unchanged.

 ```csharp
 var shortenedFilters = filter.Map(f =>